oranda/libanius-cli-zio/README.md

 Usage
 =====

-After installing cd to the libanius-cli-zio directory and run it:
+After installing, open a terminal, go to the libanius-cli-zio directory, and run it:

     sbt run